VTwin90/Milestone-1-Portfolio/README.md

 5. Use ```git clone``` command with the copied git URL after.
 6. Clone of the project is created locally on your machine.

+### Fork Project
+1. Navigate to the GitHub Repository you want to [fork](https://github.com/VTwin90/Milestone-1-Portfolio).
+2. On the top right of the page under the header, click the fork button.
+3. Creates a duplicate of the full project in your GitHub Repository.

 #### [Back to top](#contents)